carlytaylor0017/diamond_dataset/README.md

 |  5 |     5.81711 |       1 |     3 |         6 |      3.65568 |      57 |

 ## Model Building <a name="model"></a>

+The above preprocessing and feature engineering was integrated into an SKlearn pipeline; a pipeline sequentially applies a list of transforms and a final estimator, where intermediate steps of pipeline must implement fit and transform methods and the final estimator only needs to implement fit.
+The code for the diamond model can be found [here](https://github.com/cwolfbrandt/diamond_dataset/blob/master/src/diamond_model.py).

+The script takes arguments 'data' : a tab delimited csv file with input data, either for model building or predictions, 'model_output_path' : where to save the serialized model object file, 'model_input_path' : serialized model object to use for predictions, 'output_file' : where to save the model predictions file, 'mode' : either train a new model or predict using an existing model, 'tree_model' : if True, use random forest model, 'no_tree_model' : if False, use linear regression model.